iloire/watchmen/README.md

   - "watchmen" monitors HTTP servers by sending GET or POST pings (HTTP requests) in pre-defined intervals.
   - You can check for a) certain status code or b) a certain text in the response stream.
-  - If site is down, ping interval will change (10', 30', 1 hour, etc... set in config file) until the site is back up again.
-Once the service is up again you get another email.
+  - If site is down, ping interval will change (10', 30', 1 hour, etc... you set that in the config file) until the site is back up again.
+Once the service is up again you get another notification (email for now).
-  - You are notified by email if the site is down by using postmarkapp.com (you can choose whatever being notified in the first, second, etc.. failure).
-You will be notified once the site is back up online.
+  - You are notified if the site is down by using postmarkapp.com (you can choose whatever being notified in the first, second, etc.. failure).
+You will be notified again once the site is back up online.

 ## Configuration